Medically reviewed on February 14, 2017

 a history of heart attack, stroke, or head injury;

-Nitroglycerin is usually taken at the first sign of chest pain.
-If possible, try to rest or stay seated when you use this medication.
-Nitroglycerin can cause dizziness or fainting.
+Nitrostat is usually taken at the first sign of chest pain.
+Try to rest or stay seated when you take this medicine (may cause dizziness or fainting).

-You may use nitroglycerin sublingual within 5 to 10 minutes before an activity you think might cause chest pain.
+You may use Nitrostat sublingual within 5 to 10 minutes before an activity you think might cause chest pain.
 Follow your doctor's instructions.

-If you use nitroglycerin sublingual spray to treat an angina attack: At the first sign of an attack, apply the spray directly on or under your tongue.
+If you use Nitrostat sublingual spray: At the first sign of an attack, apply the spray directly on or under your tongue.
 Close your mouth after each spray.
 Do not inhale the spray.
 Do not shake the spray before or during use.
 You may use additional sprays every 5 minutes, but not more than 3 sprays in 15 minutes.

 Seek emergency medical attention if your chest pain gets worse or lasts more than 5 minutes, especially if you have trouble breathing or feel weak, dizzy, or nauseated, or lightheaded.